About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

 We welcome new membership inquiries to our Chapter!
 Our EDH NCL, Inc. Chapter first formed in March 2015 and our mother and daughter members collectively volunteered more than 2,700 philanthropy hours in the 2018-19 year for 16 philanthropic organizations in the community.
-A Prospective Member shall reside or attend school in El Dorado Hills or surrounding communities.
-The NCL Experience is designed to take place within 6 grade level classes (7th-12th grade).
+A Prospective Member shall reside or attend school in El Dorado County.
+The NCL Experience is designed to take place within 6-grade level classes (7th-12th grade).
 Because it is designed as a small group program, class size is a critical factor to ensure a successful program.
-For Membership eligibility in our Chapter, the Prospective Ticktocker (daughter) must be in 7th- 10th grade the August following admission.
+For Membership eligibility in our Chapter, the Prospective Ticktocker (daughter) must be in 7th – 10th grade the August following admission.
 Openings in all classes are at the discretion of the Chapter Board and are based on a predetermined class size range.

-A Prospective Member shall be sponsored by an Active Member and co-sponsored by an Active, Provisional or Sustainer Patroness (mother) Member in Good Standing in the Chapter.
-Applications for membership are only accepted during the annual membership drive through Jan.
-15 each year.
-A formal application will need to be completed by the sponsor, co-sponsor and prospective Patroness.
+A Prospective Member shall be sponsored by an Active Member and co-sponsored by an Active, Provisional, or Sustainer Patroness (mother) Member in Good Standing in the Chapter.
+Applications for membership are only accepted during the annual membership drive through Jan 15th each year.
+A formal application will need to be completed by the sponsor, co-sponsor, and prospective Patroness.
 Once all applications are complete, a selection process will take place.
 The Board of Directors, upon the recommendation of the Membership Committee, shall make the final selections into Membership.
 We would like to accept all applicants; unfortunately, Membership is limited, and not all who apply are guaranteed a place in the Chapter.
-New Members begin volunteering in April and philanthropy and league hours are tracked from April 1st through March 31st.
+New Members begin volunteering in June and philanthropy and league hours are tracked from June 1st through May 31st.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: